istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Data plane

+Installing the new revision has in place upgraded the istio ingress gateway, which is automatically configured to point to the 'istiod-canary' control plane.

+{{< text bash >}}
+$ kubectl get pods -n istio-system -l app=istio-ingressgateway NAME                                    READY   STATUS    RESTARTS   AGE istio-ingressgateway-7bf8767888-9cchz   1/1     Running   0          8m30s
+{{< /text >}}

-Simply installing the new revision has no impact on the existing proxies.
-To upgrade these, you must configure them to point to the new control plane.
+However, simply installing the new revision has no impact on the existing sidecar proxies.
+To upgrade these, you must configure them to point to the new `istiod-canary` control plane.
 This is controlled during sidecar injection based on the namespace label `istio.io/rev`.

-To upgrade the namespace `test-ns`, add the `istio.io/rev` label to point to the `canary` revision and remove the `istio-injection` label.
+To upgrade the namespace `test-ns`, remove the `istio-injection` label, and add the `istio.io/rev` label to point to the `canary` revision.
+The `istio-injection` label must be removed because it takes precedence over the `istio.io/rev` label for backward compatibility.

 {{< text bash >}}
 $ kubectl label namespace test-ns istio-injection- istio.io/rev=canary
 {{< /text >}}

-The `istio-injection` label must be removed because it takes precedence over the `istio.io/rev` label for backward compatibility.

 After the namespace updates, you need to restart the pods to trigger re-injection.
 One way to do this is using: